 The current state of dance music is crazy.
 It's so flooded.
 Everywhere you look, there's a new festival and a new party.
 I lived in New York City for 4 months recently, and there were about 50 Resident Advisor parties on one weekend.
 I mean, what the fuck?
 It's the same with festivals now, too.
 Everyone is going into the boutique festival game and whilst I think it's cool that people are going out and enjoying themselves, where do we draw that line over quality?

-In light of this craziness, here's my take on festivals, clubbing, and not being an asshole.
+In light of this craziness, here's my take on festivals, clubbing, and not being a cunt.

 FIRST OFF, GOING TO DANCE FESTIVALS IS NOTHING LIKE GOING CLUBBING